prg-titech/magritte/README.md

 Running `make test` will automatically compile the vm into `./bin/magvm`, and use it to run the test suite (`test/test.mag`).
 Running `make test-dynamic`, on the other hand, will not compile any RPython code, but instead run the interpreter as regular Python. `./bin/magvm-dynamic` and `./bin/mag-dynamic` do the same.

 The machine (`machine.py`) is an object that keeps track of multiple Proc objects (`proc.py`), stepping each active process forward independently.
-Each process contains its own stack, which is simply a list of Frame objects (`frame.py`).
+Each process contains its own call stack, which is simply a list of Frame objects (`frame.py`).
 The frame implements a basic stack machine - instructions can push or pop values (`value.py`) from the current frame's stack.

 A frame steps forward in the usual way, by incrementing the program counter and evaluating one instruction according to its action (`actions.py`).
 Instruction actions have full access to the frame, and can push/pop values, change the program counter (`jump` etc), and more.